afni/afni/doc/afni_sphinx/background_install/install_admins/steps_mac_reg.rst

   echo $0

-**ACTUALLY, THIS REQUIRES ADMIN PRIVILEGE ON MACS: MOVE?**

-Many AFNI scripts and command line examples use ``tcsh`` syntax; if you want to change your shell, you can click your way through "System Preferences" -> "Users & Groups" -> click on lock and enter password -> right click on your username and go to "Advanced options" -> go down to where shell is and enter desired one...
+Most AFNI scripts are written in ``tcsh``, and most command line examples presented also use ``tcsh`` syntax.
+If you would like to change your default shell, please ask your administrator to do so (as it typically requires admin privileges on a Mac to do so).

 Setup terminal
 --------------